Iasa-Global/btabok/pages/adoption/usage_scenarios_btabok.md

 As an aspiring architect, whether you are more of a developer or fill another role, your number 1 goal should be to understand where you fall in the competency model.
 This you can do through the free assessment at assessments.iasaglobal.org.
 Rotation, technical depth vs breadth, specialization

-## The New Product/Project Idea
+## The Architecture of a Product/Project

 Much of architecture centers around innovation and ways of handling new ideas.
 This article series explores using the BTBoK to guide innovation, new projects, business ideas, and experimentation.
+Solutions architecture specialization.

 ## My Business Stakeholder Wants to Buy a Product